Hanwag Tatra Light trekking boot review

 Should I buy the Hanwag Tatra Light boots?

 So, to the big question in our Hanwag Tatra Light review: should you actually buy a pair?
 Well, the weight saving really does make a difference; making you feel all bouncy and unencumbered.
 The grip on these is excellent and the design provides plenty of support.
 So where's the crunch?
-They don't feel quite as robust or hardy as a standard hiking boot, and we also found them marginally less comfy (this is all very personal, of course).
+They don't feel quite as robust or hardy as other (heavier) boots we've tested, and we also found them marginally less comfy... although this is all very personal, of course.

 If we were heading off on a serious trek we'd still be inclined to reach for a heavier traditional hiking boot.
 However, as a summerweight alternative that'll keep you light on your feet as you traverse those trails, the Hanwag Tatra Light are an excellent option.